History

 To consolidate his self-image as an artist, Rüdiger Wenk began to conduct scientific and artistic research.
-At the Humboldt University in Berlin, he studied social philosophy with Prof. Rahel Jaeggi, Schizophonic (the study of the perception of sound in space) with Dr. Florian Schreiner, and cybernetics with Prof. Horst Völz.
+At the Humboldt University in Berlin, he studied social philosophy with Prof. Rahel Jaeggi, Schizophonic with Dr. Florian Schreiner, and cybernetics with Prof. Horst Völz.

 The relationship of sound to other art forms in artistic practice was the main question that emerged from his studies.
 In other words: “Sound as a component of performative and visual art”.